-(1) If a youth is more than 17 years old that will often leave insufficient time before his 18th birthday for participation in a foster care program.
+(1) If a youth is more than 17 years old that will often leave insufficient time before their 18th birthday for participation in a foster care program.

-- (2) Those youths with less than 60 days of custody time may very well use up that time before being placed, precluding the detention of the youth for placement, replacement or probation violation.
-WI 737 states the court shall determine whether delays in placing a youth are reasonable.
-The Court cannot consider delays reasonable if they are due to lack of reasonable efforts by the DPO, administrative processes or delays in convening meetings between agencies. - (3) Serious delinquent behavior, especially assault or arson, will prevent many programs from considering the youth. - (4) The youth's attitude toward being placed and his/her attitude toward authority and living in a relatively structured environment will affect the prospects of a program accepting him or her. - (5) Serious emotional problems cannot be addressed by most foster care programs.
-Mental health professionals need to provide thorough written documentation in these types of cases. - (6) Frequent runaway behavior presents problems in placement since foster care facilities are not secure settings. - (7) Parents can potentially undermine a youth's success in placement if they are not cooperative with the placement process and do not understand they will be held accountable for a portion of the related costs. - (8) Undocumented in placement present unique issues in the areas of funding, case planning and treatment.
-These cases are to be brought to the attention of the Division Director prior to considering a placement referral. - B. Referral Steps Prior to a Dispositional Report Being Ordered - 1.
-E-mail the completed Placement Referral Form to Prob-Placement Referral and place original in DL file. - 2.
+- (2) Those youths with less than 60 days of custody exposure time may very well use up that time before being placed, precluding the detention of the youth for placement, replacement or probation violation.
+WIC 737 states the court shall determine whether delays in placing a youth are reasonable.
+The Court cannot consider delays reasonable if they are due to lack of reasonable efforts by the DPO, administrative processes or delays in convening meetings between agencies. - (3) Serious delinquent behavior, especially assault or arson, will prevent many programs from considering the youth. - (4) The youth's attitude toward being placed and their attitude toward authority and living in a relatively structured environment will affect the prospects of a program accepting them. - (5) Serious emotional problems cannot be addressed by most foster care programs.
+Mental health professionals need to provide thorough written documentation in these types of cases. - (6) Frequent runaway behavior presents problems in placement since foster care facilities are not secure settings. - (7) Parents can potentially undermine a youth's success in placement if they are not cooperative with the placement process. - B. Referral Steps Prior to a Dispositional Report Being Ordered - 1.
+E-mail the completed Placement Referral Form and Family Finding Worksheet to Prob-Placement Referral and place original in DL file. - 2.
 The Placement Officer of the Day will contact the referring DPO by phone to screen case for suitability. - 3.
-If not approved, a Dispositional Report for Placement Suitability should not be recommended. - a.
-Whenever the Supervising Probation Officer (SPO) of the referring DPO disagrees with the decision, the two SPOs should try to reach an agreement.
+If not approved for placement suitability, a Dispositional Report for Placement Suitability should not be recommended. - a.
+Whenever the Supervising Probation Officer (SPO) of the referring DPO disagrees with the decision, the two SPOs should try to reach an agreement. - b.

-- b.
 If it cannot be mutually agreed upon by the SPOs, the respective Division Directors will resolve the matter. - 4.
 If suitable, the referring DPO may recommend a Dispositional Report for Placement Suitability. - a.
+Active Cases

-Active Cases - (1) In-Custody
+(1) In-Custody